kabanero-io/appsodyExtension/README.md

 After installing the Appsody extension and templates, you can create an Appsody project the same way you create other projects simply by selecting one of the Appsody templates.

-## Building the Full Application Image
+## Optional: Building the Full Application Image

 1. Open a terminal into the Codewind server container: